mclancy96/rails-mock-code-challenge-bug-tracker/README.md

 7. A bug must have a title and a severity, and must belong to a project.

+8. (Bonus) A bug must have a severity that is one of: low, medium, or high.

 ## Submission

 Do not push your changes up to Github.
 When you finish:

 1. If you haven't already, create a custom branch with `git checkout -b custom_branch`.
 1. `git add` and `git commit` your changes.
-1. From you custom branch, run `git format-patch master --stdout > your_name.patch`, replacing `your_name` with your first and last name.
+1. From your custom branch, run `git format-patch master --stdout > your_name.patch`, replacing `your_name` with your first and last name.
 1. Send the patch file to your instructor on Connect before the specified time.
 Remember, you can use `open .` to launch a Finder window from your current directory, and then drag your file into Connect.